pc-john/vkperf/ListOfTests.md

 as in the [previous two tests](#gs-one-triangle-in-and-no-triangle-out).

-## Attribute and buffer performance
+## Attributes and buffers performance

 All the tests in this section measure triangle rendering performance while using one to four attributes or buffers in vertex shader.